 Twin lakes are blessed with an abundance of wildlife, from big cats to little birds.
 The lakes are home to Whitetail Deer, Eastern Wild Turkey, Coyote, Grey Fox, Fisher Cat, Kestrels, Garter Snake, Timber Rattlers and Copperheads (both rare), Muskrat, Migratory Ducks, Canadian Geese, Woodcock, Ruffed Grouse, Painted Turtles, Bull Frogs, Leopard Frogs and Tree Frogs.
 In the waters you will find Brook, Brown and Rainbow trout, Northern Pike, Carp, Largemouth, Smallmouth and Rock bass, Blue Gill and Brown Bullhead.
 You may also stumble upon these feathered or furry creatures:

 Population in Connecticut is about 7,300 and growing.
-Sightings around the lakes have been frequent.
-They hibernate December through March, though not necessarily continuous.
-Best to leave it alone but if approached make noise and wave your arms.
+Sightings around the lakes are especially frequent as they feed in preparation for hibernation December through March.
+If approached make noise and wave your arms.
+Here is how to live with black bear.

 Found year-round lurking behind cover in hardwood forests, brushy lowlands and swamps.
 Most active just after dusk and before dawn.
 They rarely bother people, preferring to run away.
 If there is an encounter, back away slowly.